Diana Fisher: Later career

-Fisher immigrated to Australia in 1964 when her husband, a BBC television producer, was transferred there.
+Fisher emigrated to Australia in 1964 when her husband, a BBC television producer, was transferred there.
 In Australia, Fisher became a household name through her work in the media.
 In 1965, Fisher became one of the "beauties" on the original version of Beauty and the Beast on the Seven Network, hosted by Eric Baume and then Stuart Wagstaff.
 She also hosted her own radio programs and appeared on the 2BL radio program Let's Find Out hosted by Ellis Blain in 1967.

 Fisher briefly returned to London when her husband was tasked to head up the BBC's science and features division.
 While there, she worked on the BBC nature program Almost Human.
 Fisher returned to Australia in 1969 when her husband took up a position as head of the features and documentaries department at the Australian Broadcasting Commission.

 Fisher's profile rose even further as one of the judges on ABC TV's The Inventors program which ran from 1970 to 1982, originally hosted by Geoff Stone.
 She was the only member of the original cast to remain with the program during the entire run.
 Fisher remained with the program when its executive producer Beverley Gledhill, host Geoff Stone, and her fellow judges Vic Nicholson and Neville Stephenson defected to the Nine Network to launch a rival program called What'll They Think Of Next?.
 Fisher also became known for editing social pages in various Australian newspapers and magazines, including her "On The Go" column in The Sydney Morning Herald, and her social pages in The Sunday Telegraph.